-Preventing violence in prisons
+Preventing violence and radicalisation in the prison system

-Commissioned by: Federal Foreign Office
+Commissioned by: German Federal Foreign Office

-Overall term: 2018 to 2021
+Overall term: 2018 to 2023

 The project operates in three fields of activity: